Review: Ford Transit Courier (2014)

 Neatly styled, can carry a Euro pallet, available with 1.0-litre EcoBoost engine, based on the Fiesta so handles well.

-Some dashboard fiddly controls, EcoBoost engine struggles on the motorway.
+Some dashboard control are awkward to use, EcoBoost engine struggles with a fully laden van on the motorway.

 Recently Added To This Review

 The compact van features an updated powertrain line-up meeting Euro6 emissions standards calculated using WLTP.
 New fuel economy figures are lower than the old NEDC ratings.
 The 1.5‑litre...
 Read more